koskath/arete2/course_content/SC/md_files/Lecture9/lecture_9_slide_27_vertical-and-horizontal.md

-# Vertical and Horizontal
+# Vertical and Horizontal Carousel Storage

-Carousel Storage
-27
-8002
-nossnoJ
-:ecruoS